 For models without the pulp ejector, you need to empty the strainer basket often (maybe every 2 glasses) as the pulp collected in the basket may lower the efficiency of your juicing, not to mention the taste of your juice.

-Advantages of a Centrifugal Juicer
+Advantages of Centrifugal Juicers

-Disadvantages of a Centrifugal Juicer
+Disadvantages of Centrifugal Juicers

 - A centrifugal juicer can be noisy as the motor spins at a very high-speed.